 There are so many great bars in Morzine it can be hard to know where to start.
 If you’re coming straight off the slopes then head to the Tremplin to listen to music as you watch everyone ski down the pistes.

 Our personal favourite, the Bec Jaune Microbrewery, serves delicious homemade food and fantastic handcrafted beer.
-The Coup de Coeur has a cosmopolitan and stylish feel, you can enjoy a bottle of wine as you relax on their soft sheepskin covered chairs.
-Dixie’s is another popular bar; sport is shown regularly on the big screens and you’ll find the infamous Irish band ‘Dixie Micks’ playing during the season.
+The Coup de Coeur has a cosmopolitan feel and you can enjoy a bottle of wine as you relax on their soft sheepskin covered chairs.
+Dixie’s is another popular bar; sport is shown regularly on the big screens and you’ll find the infamous Irish band ‘Dixie Micks‘ playing during the season.

 Down the same staircase as the Tibetan café is the Cavern bar, a lively sports bar that really fills up late on in the evening…especially on one of their famous fancy dress nights!
 The Coyote bar and L’Opera nightclub are both next door and are fun options for drinking and dancing late into the night.